Southern Gas Corridor

 Residents of the town of Melendugno and members of the NoTAP movement are protesting against the destruction of olive trees in March 2017.
 The companies have already wrapped the olive trees in textile, ready to uproot and remove them.
 Credit: Alessandra Tomassi, licensed under CC BY-NC-SA 2.0

 In contrast, Italian courts have taken their time to open a court case against the pipeline companies.[63]
 After several postponements, the courts are now hearing a case against TAP for the damage it caused.[64]
 [65] The prosecutor argues that the companies behind TAP removed olive trees and polluted groundwater with industrial wastewaters without a valid permit.[66]
-[67] The trial is ongoing.
-If confirmed, the court may revoke TAP’s environmental permit, without which the companies could have never built the Italian section of the pipeline.[68]
+[67] The trial is ongoing but delayed due to numerous changes of judge in charge of the trial.19583 If confirmed, the court may revoke TAP’s environmental permit, without which the companies could have never built the Italian section of the pipeline.[68]

 On Track to Further Expansion

 The spiderweb of gas pipelines that delivers fossil gas from Azerbaijan to all over Europe is growing.
 Many companies are planning and building connecting pipelines that will branch off the Southern Gas Corridor and pump more gas across the continent.
 The Gas Interconnector Greece - Bulgaria (IGB) is one of these connecting pipelines.[69]
-Since October 2022, the IGB has pumped gas from the Southern Gas Corridor into the Bulgarian gas network.14505 From Bulgaria, another proposed pipeline could bring the Azerbaijani gas into Serbia.[71]
-Similarly, the Ionian Adriatic Pipeline (IAP) is a proposed pipeline to pump the gas 540 km (336 mi) from TAP through Albania, Montenegro and Croatia.15417 Bosnia and Herzegovina is also eyeing a connection to the proposed IAP.15393
+Since October 2022, the IGB has pumped gas from the Southern Gas Corridor into the Bulgarian gas network.14505 From Bulgaria, another pipelinebringing the Azerbaijani gas into Serbia just commenced operations.[71]
+The Ionian Adriatic Pipeline (IAP) is a proposed pipeline to pump the gas 540 km (336 mi) from TAP through Albania, Montenegro and Croatia.15417 Bosnia and Herzegovina is also eyeing a connection to the proposed IAP.15393

 For the gas companies, the growing network of connecting pipelines and the global energy crisis are a welcome opportunity to scale up the SGC.
 SOCAR, BOTAS and BP are planning to expand TANAP’s annual capacity to 31 billion cubic meters.[73]
 The companies behind TAP also want to double the amount of gas they pump into Europe from 10 to 20 billion cubic meters per year by 2027.15395 The EU welcomes these expansion plans.
-After Russia’s invasion in Ukraine, the EU wants to buy more fossil gas from Azerbaijan as a substitute for Russian gas.15397
+After Russia’s invasion in Ukraine, the EU signaled it wants to buy more fossil gas from Azerbaijan as a substitute for Russian gas.15397 The country’s massive expansion plans are at odds with hosting the 2024 UN-climate conference (COP29) in Baku.
+Despite massive criticism from climate activists, a former executive of SOCAR was nominated to guide the annual climate negotiations.19584 President Aliyev and official COP29 executives are allegedly using their roles to push for more investments in the country’s fossil fuel sector.1958519586

 No Done Deal